vishusandy/arc_drawing/README.md

     freehand = "0.1.0"
     ```

-2. Choose to either use the `Draw` struct, for convenience methods, or the regular funcitons (the `Draw` struct methods are recommended).
+2. Choose to either use the `Draw` struct, for convenience methods, or the regular funcitons (the `Draw` struct methods are recommended, but do not include methods for the more specific diagonal, vertical, or horizontal line functions).

     ```rust
     // no `use` statements required here